-PRST - 6300 Research Methods will be redesigned to address communication issues related to writing, developing, and explaining a research proposal.
-The redesign will include the implementation of a new rubric to assess student performance in written scholarly communication.
-(Rubric attached)
+PRST - 6300 Research Methods was redesigned to address communication issues related to writing, developing, and explaining a research proposal.
+The redesign included the implementation of a new rubric to assess student performance in written scholarly communication.
+The course was redesigned to incorporate more academic writing activities.
+Students submitted a sample literature review, designed a methods section, and prepared a full proposal for a research study.